 The 22nd episode of the James Bond saga is a journey around the world, and even across many areas of Tuscany as Siena, Talamone, and the White Marble Quarries of Carrara, to deliver the usual head of a criminal organization to the MI6.

 Director: Chris Weitz

-The famous Etruscan village of Volterra is the birth place of the vampire family of Volturi.
+The famous Etruscan village of Volterra is the birthplace of the vampire family of Volturi.
 The forever seventeen years old Edwards, thinking that his beloved Bella died, goes to Volterra to be killed by the Volturi.
-Once in Tuscany, Bella will come to save him…Actually the scene set in Piazza dei Priori of Volterra was made in Piazza Grande of Montepulciano, another well known village under the province of Siena.
+Once in Tuscany, Bella will come to save him.
+Actually, the scenes set in Piazza Dei Priori of Volterra were made in Piazza Grande of Montepulciano.
 Do you guess why?
 Because of logistic and organization reasons.

 Medici: Masters of Florence, 2016

 The dynasty of the dé Medici Family is the protagonist of this Italian-British production.
 The TV drama series tells the stories of one of the most important families of Florence and of the Italian Renaissance.
 Of course, Florence is the main scenery of the drama but many of the scenes were filmed in Montepulciano and other Tuscan towns.
 On the blog, we dedicated an exclusive article to Medici Masters of Florence which is in its third season.

 Based on the novel by Dan Brown, the movie is set in Florence, Venice, and Istanbul.
 If you want to follow the steps of Tom Hanks, aka Mr. Robert Langdon, take a look at the blog post here.